chnm/model-articles/content/articles/blocknewman.md

 This brief paragraph is an example of a rather large set of findings in a not-so-exciting presentation.
 This narrative of Figure 6 lays out regional differences in how scholars of history of sexuality have approached the topic.
-This seemed to me like a really useful understanding of the state of the field that I hoped others might pick up on and further explore.
+This seemed to offer a really useful understanding of the state of the field that I hoped others might pick up on and further explore.
 Even though it seems brief and straightforward, it took extensive domain knowledge and expertise to